alpaca-lang/alpaca/Tour.md

       let doubled_x = double x in  -- a variable named "double_x"
       doubled_x + x                -- the expression returned as a result

-As MLFE is an expression-oriented language, there are no return statements.
+As Alpaca is an expression-oriented language, there are no return statements.
 Just as in Erlang, the final expression in a function is the value returned to the caller.
 The type of a function or variable is entirely inferred by the type checker:

     {- Because the body of this function multiplies the parameter by a float, the compiler knows that this function takes floats and returns floats